sigsum/sigsum/doc/design.md

 # Sigsum Logging Design v0
 We propose sigsum logging.
-It is similar to Certificate Transparency, except that cryptographically **sig**ned check**sum**s are logged instead of X.509 certificates.
-Publicly logging sigsum statements allow anyone to discover which keys produced what checksum signatures.
+It is similar to Certificate Transparency, except that cryptographically **sig**ned check**sum**s are logged instead of TLS certificates.
+Publicly logging signed checksums allow anyone to discover which keys produced what checksum signatures.
 For example, malicious and unintended key-usage can be _detected_.
-We present our design and discuss a few use-cases like binary transparency and reproducible builds.
+This document motivates and presents our design.

 **Preliminaries.**
 You have basic understanding of cryptographic primitives, e.g., digital